Lights (Ellie Goulding song): Composition

-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Lights" is written in the key of G♯ minor with a moderate pop tempo of 120 beats per minute.
+A synth-pop, pop, and EDM song, "Lights" is written in the key of G♯ minor with a moderate pop tempo of 120 beats per minute.
 Goulding's vocals span from F♯_{3} to D♯_{5} while the song follows a chord progression of G♯m−F♯−E−C♯m7.
 Lyrically, the song discusses the fear of the dark that Goulding had as a child, and how she could only sleep with the lights on.
 In an interview with 97.1 AMP Radio in late July 2012, Goulding stated, "Sometimes if I've had a couple of drinks and I come back and just like lie on my bed and fall asleep I wake up and realize that there isn't a light on and I have to turn a light on."
-She also explained, "It can be seen as something like a lighthouse that kind of always guides you home.
+She also explained: "It can be seen as something like a lighthouse that kind of always guides you home.
 I've always felt comfort sleeping with the light on, and I've always felt comfort being with my siblings."